fizaashaikh/Computer-Store-Management/README.md

 <hr/>

-**It is a user interactive program where the user can view the required display in console by making use of the simple input.**
+**It is the user-interactive program where the user can view the required display in the console by making use of the simple input**

 <hr/>